 Examples of Welcome E-Mails

-This left Shai and the team recognizing that they needed to separate strategy from identity, keeping a local strategy but creating a single global identity.
+Shai and the team recognized that they needed to separate between strategy and identity, maintaining a local strategy, while creating a single global identity.

 Further changes that they needed to implement were:

 • A cohesive tone of voice

 • A unique and bold "look and feel" to fit their new story